pssst/pssst/src/server/README.md

 `$ npm install && node start`

+The default server port is `62421` and can be changed in the automatically created `config.json` file.
 A commented sample configuration can be found under `config.json.sample`.

 Install
 -------